la-haute-societe/grunt-ssh-deploy-release/README.md

 ### SCP connection

 #### port
-Port used to connect to remote server.
+Port used to connect to the remote server.

 Default : 22